-Lufthansa Group is the first in the world to install a new service called “Amadeus Airport Pay” that revolutionizes the way customers pay for services.
+Lufthansa Group is the first in the world to install a new service called “Amadeus Airport Pay” that revolutionizes the way customers pay for products and services.
+Here is an inside look at the technology and user cases for airlines and airports.

 Not all the airport check-in counters are capable of managing payments for ancillary services such as excessive baggage or seat upgrades currently.
 Many customers are asked to go to another counter to initial such transactions which adds time and processes or pay through a manual system which increases fraud risks.
 As part of its seamless travel initiative, The Lufthansa Group is adding a new service called “Amadeus Airport Pay” at 170 airports around the world which will enable check-in agents to process payments in a secure and simple manner.